hpi-schul-cloud/end-to-end-tests/README.md

 ## Running the teacher-login test locally

 First you need to setup and start a local version of Schulcloud & a database following this documentation: https://docs.schul-cloud.org/display/SCDOK/Setup
+When installing the Schulcloud-Client make sure to use the following branch: `SC-785-adding-selectors-for-test-relevant-html-elements`

 Second you need to install and start the selenium standalone server from the installation part.